7 Steps To Securing Your Linux PC

 2. Use a BIOS password

-So you’ve picked a devilishly complex password for your Linux login, including lower and upper case, numbers and symbols.
-Shame then that the person who wants to access your files has physical access to your computer and can just boot off external media, bypassing your password completely.
+So you’ve picked a devilishly complex password for your Linux login, including lower and upper case numbers and symbols.
+Shame then that the person who wants to access your files has physical access to your computer and can boot off external media, bypassing your password completely.

-Having encrypted partitions is one way to avoid this, but a simpler way which still puts a significant barrier in the way of an attacker is to enable a BIOS password that has to be entered on bootup.
+Having encrypted partitions is one way to avoid this.
+However, a simpler way, which still puts a significant barrier in the way of an attacker, is to enable a BIOS password that has to be entered on bootup.

 3. Disable unused services

-Unfortunately, although disabling services at startup is simple on Windows, it’s annoyingly complex for the non-technical user on Linux and it varies between distros.
-You generally need to look in /etc/init.d (having fired up a terminal and got root access) or install a graphical manager like the oh-so-amusingly-named BUM (Boot-up manager).
+Unfortunately, although disabling services at startup is simple on Windows, it’s annoyingly complex for non-technical users on Linux and varies between distros.
+You need to look in /etc/init.d (having fired up a terminal and got root access) or install a graphical manager like the oh-so-amusingly named BUM (Boot-up manager).

 4. Apply patches regularly

-New software patches come out all the time for Linux software – it’s normally good practice to keep your computer up to date.
-Make sure your distro is configured to let you know when there are patches available so you can install them.
+New software patches always come out for Linux software – it’s normally good practice to keep your computer up to date.
+Ensure your distro is configured to let you know when patches are available so you can install them.

 5. Don’t trust your local network